Course Offerings

 Course Description

 This is a computerized simulation in basic accounting that focuses on journalizing, posting, adjusting, ledgers worksheets and financial statement preparation.
 Students must have access to a Windows based system/computer in order for the software used in this course to operate.
 Prerequisite: ACC225.
 (2 s.h.)
-Anticipated frequency of offering: Interim/Summer.
+Anticipated frequency of offering: FALL/SPRING/MAY TERM or SUMMER.

 Intermediate Accounting II